driedpampas/realme-8-megaguide/readme.md

 		<p align="center"><img src="https://i.imgur.com/QZqi1e1.png"></p>
   	7. **ONLY** do this step on custom roms **WIHTOUT GAPPS / GMS** (check the rom's description to check).
 Select `Apply update > Apply from ADB` again and run `adb sideload gapps.zip` (replace *gapps.zip* with package name).
 		<p align="center"><img src="https://i.imgur.com/DUEMXrn.png"></p>
-	### If you get a "Signature verification error" continue anyways, the package will still flash, this goes the same to any other ZIPs you flash.
+	### If you get a "Signature verification error" on your phone, click `Yes` to continue anyways, this goes the same to any other ZIPs you flash.
   	9. Once finished, in the recovery go back to `Reboot system now`.
 The phone will reboot into your Custom ROM.

 # [EXTRA] Rooting (I used Lineage OS 20.0 for this)